 Flora surveys were conducted using transect- line method.
 In each station a 50 m line is laid across the sampling stations.
 All tree species intercepted along the transect with height greater than 4m were identified and counted.
 Presence of shrubs and grasses were also identified, a 1x1 m quadrat was established within each transect.
 Sampling collection was minimized hence identification of plants was done on the field.
 Field information regarding the taxonomic characters of each plant species were recorded.
 Photographs were taken using a digital camera for further identification and rechecking of the identified species.
 Identification and Conservation status of each species was based on the following relevant references: Merrill (1926); Zamora, P. and L. Co.
-(1986); Madulid (1995, 2001) and Van Balgooy (1997, 1998).
+(1986); Madulid (1995, 2001) and Van Balgooy (1997, 1998).Tree is usually wooded body and height above 4m. vegetation below that are considered shrubs if they are herbaceous.
+Transect line was deployed on areas with the greatest number of tree species present since the area lacks trees instead of plot method that gives less number.
+Transect line method for trees, plot method for shrubs and grasses such as makahiya and ipil ipil.

-Photo No. 2I Transect-line used in the flora survey.
+Photo No. 21 Transect-line used in the flora survey.